- This event has passed.

-This interactive focus session will provide practical information and a framework that participants can use to implement milestone-based assessment strategies that include multiple competency domains at their institutions.
-After completing this focus session, participants will be able to:
+This interactive workshop will provide practical information and a framework that participants can use to implement milestone-based assessment strategies that include multiple competency domains at their institutions.
+After completing this workshop, participants will be able to:

 - Describe qualitative formats of assessment and how they can be used to equip students with a diverse set of competencies during pre-clerkship medical education.

 - Design different team-based learning environments that can be used to observe student behavior.

 - Discuss how feedback from these sessions can be used to identify previously undetected competency challenges and allow opportunities for coaching and remediation before students enter the clinical workplace.